Dalordish/Softdev-Questions/README.md

 - Is combining a process or a data store?

 Exam 1 Q6:

-- Is acceptance testing evaluation or testing
+- Is acceptance testing in the devlopment stage or the evaluation stage>
+- Why is acceptance testing in "Evaluating the solution"